 Pay attention to the horsepower of the blenders to determine how powerful the motor is.
 Soft ingredients can be mixed with any blender, but making nut butters, grating cheese or making hummus will require a high-power motor.

 You want your new blender to last and you want to be able to trust the manufacturer to stand behind the blender’s construction.
 Blender warranties can range from a single year to up to a decade.

 A two-speed immersion blender can be yours for around $30, while a professional or commercial blender can cost between $300 and $800.
-There are many models in between as well.
+There are many models that exist in between as well.
 Consider your budget as well as your plans when deciding how to choose a blender.
-Whether you’re going for a top-of-the-line blender or starting off with a classic model, you’ll find KitchenAid quality throughout.
+Whether you’re going for a top-of-the-line blender or starting off with a classic model, you’ll find KitchenAid brand quality throughout.

 Choosing the Best Blender for You and Your Family

 You’re only limited by your imagination when it comes to what you can make with the right blender.
 KitchenAid opens the door to new possibilities for creative and passionate Makers with its extensive line of countertop and immersion blenders, each one backed by quality engineering and performance.
 Whichever blender you choose, exploring new tastes and textures as well as whipping up your favorite blends has never been easier.